optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 <img src="code_reading_patterns.png"/>
 <!-- <img src="https://habrastorage.org/webt/pq/1j/wr/pq1jwrfci64zg0fwszuwcu3o2f8.jpeg" /> -->

-These programmers were given different tasks: the first (left figure) was expected to receive an answer, what is the return value of `rect2.area()`, the second was told that he would be given a multiple choice question about the algorithmic idea.
+The programmers were given different tasks: the first (left figure) was expected to receive an answer, what is the return value of `rect2.area()`, the second was told that he would be given a multiple choice question about the algorithmic idea.

 As we can see, these scanpaths are quite different, however, the differences in gaze appear deeper than this difference in what they were expecting to be asked, and suggest that different readers read code in markedly different manners.